-The 2015-16 review, conducted by the Corporate Governance Group in conjunction with the Audit and Performance Review Committee identified 26 key elements to the Authority's governance arrangements:
+The 2016-17 review has identified 26 key elements to the Authority's governance arrangements:

 - The Authority was constituted under the Devon and Somerset Fire and Rescue Authority (Combination Scheme) Order 2006.
 The Authority has strategic responsibility for discharging fire and rescue authority functions for the combined area with the day-to-day responsibility resting with the Chief Fire Officer and other officers within the Executive Board. - 2.
-For the majority of the 2015-16 financial year, the Authority comprised 24 Members1 appointed by the constituent authorities (Devon County Council, Somerset County Council, Plymouth City Council and Torbay Council).
-In addition, there is an
+For the majority of the 2016-17 financial year, the Authority comprised 26 Members1 appointed by the constituent authorities (Devon County Council, Somerset County Council, Plymouth City Council and Torbay Council).
+In addition, there is an "independent person" appointed in accordance with the requirements of the Localism Act 2011. - 3.
+For the majority of the 2016-17 financial year, the Authority operated with the following committee structure:- - Resources Committee (7 Members) - Human Resources Management & Development Committee (7 Members); - Audit & Performance Review Committee (7 Members); - Community Safety & Corporate Planning Committee (7 Members); - Determinations & Dispensations Committee (5 Members); - Capital Programme Working Party (4 Members).

 1 Total membership can fluctuate annually based on operation of the apportionment formula (by reference to the relative electoral rolls of the constituent authorities) in the Combination Scheme Order.
-In May 2015, because of operation of this formula, the Authority saw a decrease in Membership from 25 to 24.
+In May 2016, because of operation of this formula, the Authority saw an increase in Membership to 26 members.
 Membership details can be found on the Authority website - www.dsfire.gov.uk